MAHAOMARB/MyMemoryGame/README.md

 ## How to install the game :

-1. download the zip file of repositry.
+1. Download zip project repository.
-1. unzip file.
+1. Unzip it in your computer.
 1. open up the index.html file in your browser.

 ## How to paly :